Interstate 75: Michigan

 Upon entering Michigan, I-75 follows the northwestern shore of Lake Erie, passing through the residential neighborhoods of Toledo and Luna Pier until about Monroe in which it then heads northeast to enter Detroit.
 The freeway has an interchange with I-275 in northern Monroe County.
 On a further note, it does not meet with any major junctions until in Downtown Detroit.
-Once near downtown, I-75 meets several interchanges: an interchange that leads into Canada via the Ambassador Bridge (international bridge border crossing) to Windsor, Ontario; an interchange with I-375; I-94; I-96; M-10; M-8.
+Once near downtown, I-75 meets several interchanges: two that lead into Canada via the Ambassador Bridge and Gordie Howe International Bridge (international bridge border crossings) to Windsor, Ontario; an interchange with I-375; I-94; I-96; M-10; M-8.
 I-696 also intersects I-75 in the northern metro area.
 When the freeway reaches Pontiac, there is a junction with M-59 and in Flint further northward.
 It meets I-475 and I-69 and overlaps U.S. Route 23 (US 23).
 The Interstate then heads north toward Saginaw where I-675 acts as a spur route into the city.
 Further north in Bay City, US 10 provides access to Midland as well as downtown Bay City.
 When it nears Standish, US 23 diverts from I-75 to Lake Huron, where it heads further north.
 The last major interchange in the state of Michigan before it crosses the international border into Canada is at 4 Mile Road just south of Grayling where US 127 ends with traffic merging onto northbound I-75 and southbound taking drivers through the center of the state.
 At Mackinaw City, I-75 has interchanges with US 31 and US 23 before crossing the Mackinac Bridge to reach the Upper Peninsula of Michigan.
 I-75 is the only Interstate located in the Upper Peninsula of Michigan and it continues until it crosses the Canadian border via the Sault Ste.
 Marie International Bridge.